Novavax Inc. (NVAX) Shares Up Despite Recent Market Volatility

 H.C.
 Wainwright gave a rating of “Buy” to NVAX, setting the target price at $110 in the report published on December 30th of the previous year.

-Volatility was left at 7.90%, however, over the last 30 days, the volatility rate increased by 7.25%, as shares sank -29.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -48.39% lower at present.
+Volatility was left at 7.11%, however, over the last 30 days, the volatility rate increased by 6.58%, as shares surge +1.51% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -35.93% lower at present.

 Insider Trading